 The value of health-care access.
 When this is all over we should remember how the pandemic made it clear that our own health is contingent on the health of the least healthy among us.
 Inability to pay for good health care shouldn't put a whole society at risk.

-the lower third of the world's nations.
+The value of an honest shot.
+The Gini Coefficient, used by the World Bank to measure relative income inequality around the world, ranks the United States among the lower third of the world's nations.
 As the CEO Roundtable acknowledged, if the economic system prejudices the transfer of wealth to a few then something has gone wrong in delivering the promise of capitalism.

 Too many people think the financial system is rigged.
 Policies that value general economic growth can re-rig the system with better incentives.
 The rules governing share buybacks, carried interest and leveraged buyouts would be a good place to start.
 These are things we can begin doing today if we have leadership.